derailed-dash/Advent-of-Code/src/notes.md

 - git-crypt status // check what will be encrypted
 - git-crypt status -e  // show only encrypted [and should be encrypted]
-- git-crypt status -f  // FIX, i.e. retrospectively encrypt files that were previous staged / committed

 - git-crypt lock // lock all files locally.
 (This happens transparently on push to remote.)
 - git-crypt unlock [path to keyfile] // unlock all encrypted local files.
 (Transparent on pull.)

+### Retrospective Encryption

+- git-crypt status -f  // FIX, i.e. retrospectively encrypt files that were previous staged / committed
+- git commit -m "Retrofix"
+- git push